Overview of Competition

 2.Submissions may be made either in digital format, or if you prefer your drawings may be sent in via standard mail.
 Digital submissions: (e.g. pdf, jpg etc) must have a combined file size no greater than 12MB and containing a maximum of five posters.

-Please email your digital submissions to email@example.com to arrive no later than midday GMT on 28 February 2014.
+Please email your digital submissions to email@example.com to arrive no later than midnight GMT on 05 May 2015.

 Paper submissions: You may send up to five drawings with a maximum page size of A2, although we suggest that a page size of A3 should be more than adequate.